Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

 Additionally, if $\alpha=0$, then $c_0(x,y)>0$ on $M^2\setminus \C$.

 \end{theorem}

-Note that this is not the complete generalization of the original Ben Arous expansion; here we don't allow derivatives the $x$ or $t$ variables in general, whereas that was allowed in \cite{BenArous}.
-Even in the symmetric case (where $y$-derivatives can also be replaced by $x$-derivatives by symmetry), we don't allow the mixing of $x$- and $y$-derivatives.
+\begin{remark} Note that this is not the complete generalization of the original Ben Arous expansion; here we don't allow derivatives in the $x$ or $t$ variables in general, whereas that was allowed in \cite{BenArous}.
+Even in the symmetric case, where $y$-derivatives can be replaced by $x$-derivatives by symmetry, we don't allow the mixing of $x$- and $y$-derivatives.
 Indeed, it isn't obvious whether or not one should expect such results without some global control of the geometry.
+This occurs also in the Riemannian situation, as discussed in Remark 4 and in Section 6 of \cite{OurAIHP}. \end{remark}

 We next establish the general formula for the heat kernel asymptotics, valid at the non-abnormal cut locus, coming from Molchanov's method.
 The method is based on gluing together two copies of the Ben Arous expansion.
 For any two points $x,y\in M$, we denote by $\Gamma(x,y)$ the midpoint set of $(x,y)$, that is the set of points $z$ that lay at the midpoint of length minimizing curves between $x$ and $y$: